Ooty: Rail

 Nilgiri Mountain Railway is a railway in Nilgiris district, connecting Udagamandalam and Mettupalayam.
 The Nilgiri Railway Company was formed in 1885, and the Mettupalayam-Coonoor section of the track was opened for traffic on 15 June 1899.
 The railway was operated by the Madras Railway until 31 December 1907, when it was handed over to the South Indian Railway.
 The line from Coonoor to Ooty was completed in 1908.
 Operated currently by the Southern Railway zone of Indian Railways, it is the only rack railway in India and operates on its own fleet of steam locomotives between Coonoor and Udagamandalam.
 In July 2005, UNESCO added the Nilgiri Mountain Railway as an extension to the World Heritage Site of Mountain Railways of India.

 Air

 The nearest airport is Coimbatore International Airport, located 96 km from the town.
 The airport has regular flights from and to major domestic destinations and international destinations like Sharjah, Colombo and Singapore.
 Ooty has three helipads, one at Theettukal and two at Kodanad with the Theettukal helipad, approved by the Airports Authority of India for defence and VIP services.
 Pawan Hans planned to start commercial services with Bell 407, but the plan has been shelved.

 Education

-Government Arts College, established in 1955, is one of the oldest institutions in Ooty and is affiliated with Bharathiar University.
+Government Arts College, established in 1955, and is affiliated with Bharathiar University.
 There are a few other colleges in the town.
 Boarding schools have been a feature of Ooty since the British Raj and continue to operate currently, including some of the most expensive schools in India.